jasmine95dn/SmartPub-INLPT-WS2023/README.md

 Current overall plan:
 - use OpenSearch to store/manage the dataset
-- perform Document Retrieval on the dataset given the query
+- perform Document Retrieval on the dataset given the query (use OpenSearch tools/API)
 - use extractive answer generation on the retrieved documents

 ## Questions: